SpringRole/springscan-documentation/source/gettingStarted/authentication.rst

 .. note::
 	**OCR API**:
 	Response will contain document object with OCR data.
-For Response look at the end of this document (:doc:`appendex` 2.)
+For Response look at the end of this document (:ref:`appendex2`)

 **Path** : /user/person/initialize